Anomaly detection

 waaila.functions.isDayOfWeekAnomaly()

-isDayOfWeekAnomaly example (Google Analytics)
+isDayOfWeekAnomaly example (Google Analytics 4)

-isDayOfWeekAnomaly example (Piano Analytics, formerly AT Internet)
+isDayOfWeekAnomaly example (Piano Analytics)

 - The period is set to get data from current and past 2 months